Don't Play Favorites: Minority Guidance for Diffusion Models: Conclusion and Limitations

 \section{Conclusion and Limitations}

-We showed that the conventional DSM-based diffusion models are inherently biased to produce high-likelihood majority samples.
+We emphasized that Tweedie-based denoiser is inherently biased to produce high-likelihood majority samples.
 In light of this, we introduced a novel metric to evaluate the uniqueness of features and developed a sampling technique that can serve to generate novel-featured minority samples.
-We demonstrated that the proposed sampler greatly improves the capability of producing the low-density minority samples over existing generative methods.
-We believe that this is an important step toward fairness in generative models, with the goal of preventing discrimination caused by model and data biases.
+We demonstrated that the proposed sampler greatly improves the capability of producing high-quality minority samples even on high-stake applications like medical imaging.

-One disadvantage is that the quality of minority samples due to our framework is predominantly determined by the knowledge of a given pre-trained model, which is often limited w.r.t. minor features that are rarely seen during training.
-Another flip side is that our approach requires access to a good number of real samples (while being unlabeled), which may not be feasible in some highly limited situations.
-Hence, we believe one promising future direction is to push the boundary towards such challenging scenarios while addressing the limited knowledge issue.
+One disadvantage is that our approach requires the construction of a minority classifier, which is often computationally expensive when the size of a given dataset is huge.
+Hence, we believe one promising future direction is to push the boundary towards the challenging scenarios that are data-restricted while addressing the computation issue.